The One Treat on the Planet

 If it sounds like I have become a spokesperson for this company I have recently agreed to do just that.
 Because I’ve been blown away by Omega Fields and their products.
 It’s the first company I’ve ever met whose standards are as high or higher than my own.
 Thus, the first time I have ever agreed to do such a thing.

-As you can tell, I am truly excited to find these people and these treats!
 Maybe it’s because I’ve grown up with a dog training mentality, but frankly I wouldn’t know where to start if I were to attempt to teach some of the things our horses have learned without using a treat.
 Whatever route that might take I’m certain they would not have understood the concept so quickly.
 They wouldn’t have grasped my communication so readily.
 Nor would they have been as motivated to reach, and understand, and do.
 In other words they enjoy the process, which make all of us happy.
 And lo and behold, they are also learning that when I ask for something new, something they have never done before, they get their brain engaged quickly because there might be something good in it for them.
 They are seriously focused on figuring it out.

 You do something I like and I’ll do something you like.